Tight squeeze for Hong Kong's young professionals

 Finance worker Adrian Law, 25, paid more than HK$6 million (S$1.02 million) two years ago for his tiny studio apartment in a new development in the gentrified Sai Ying Pun neighbourhood.

-The slim glass building squeezes four apartments onto each floor and includes "nano-flats", a new term for homes of under 20 square metres.
+The slim glass building squeezes four apartments onto each floor and includes "nano-flats", a new term for homes of under 215 square feet.

-Law's studio is a fraction bigger at 27.1 square metres, with a price per square foot of nearly HK$20,000.
+Mr Law's studio is a fraction bigger at 292 square feet, with a price per square foot of nearly HK$20,000.

 He has adapted to the limited space by buying transformable furniture - his bed folds away against the wall to reveal a desk tucked underneath - and he keeps most of his belongings at his parents' home.

-But with a fingerprint-activated door lock, washing machine, TV, fridge and even curtains, Law says the flat came with everything he needed.
+But with a fingerprint-activated door lock, washing machine, TV, fridge and even curtains, the flat came with everything that he needed, Mr Law said.

-"Property developers are marketing the concept to buyers that they only need a place to sleep and can do anything else outside," he told AFP, admitting he eats mostly take-away food as the kitchen is too small for cooking.
+"Property developers are marketing the concept to buyers that they only need a place to sleep and can do anything else outside," he said, admitting that he eats mostly take-away food as the kitchen is too small for cooking.

-Law's parents helped him put down a 30 per cent deposit when he bought the apartment and he sees it as an investment.
+Mr Law's parents helped him put down a 30 per cent deposit when he bought the apartment, and he sees it as an investment.
 He pays HK$24,000 per month for the mortgage, around 40 per cent of his salary.

-"One can only get into a winning position by owning a place," he said.

 Property prices have been fuelled by an influx of money from wealthy mainland Chinese investors and developers, and the city government stands accused of failing to control the red-hot property market.

-More than 60 per cent of new flats under 40 square metres are taken up by investment buyers, according to government figures.
+More than 60 per cent of new flats under 430 sq ft are taken up by investment buyers, according to government figures.

 With the ability to buy a flat increasingly out of reach for the majority of Hong Kong's 7.4 million residents, developers are creating smaller spaces to reach a wider market.

-Ryan Ip, senior researcher at public policy think tank Our Hong Kong Foundation, describes it as an "unhealthy" trend with developers putting profit above quality of life.
+Ryan Ip, a senior researcher at public policy think-tank Our Hong Kong Foundation, described it as an "unhealthy" trend with developers putting profit above quality of life.

-Ip says expanding land supply by any means, including reclamation from the sea, is the only way to solve the affordable housing shortage.
+Mr Ip said that expanding land supply by any means, including reclamation from the sea, is the only way to solve the affordable housing shortage.

-But other local land research groups argue Hong Kong should develop under-utilised brownfield sites and idle government land first.
+But other local land research groups argued that Hong Kong should develop under-utilised brownfield sites and idle government land first.

 The government is considering a host of options, from new artificial islands to developing the city's cherished country parks.